Mirantis/k8s-externalipcontroller/doc/operating-modes.md

 scheduler (e.g. on node failure) another one becomes active.
 If more than one scheduler will be used then scheduler election mode should be switched on (parameter `leader-elect=true`).

+# IPs distribution in Daemon Set mode

 There can be different rules of IPs distribution among controllers (i.e. nodes).
-It is controlled by `nodefilter` parameter.
-Default rule is to distribute IPs evenly among all controllers (`nodefilter=fair`).
-Alternative one is `nodefilter=first-alive` when all IPs will be spawned on the first available controller (i.e. node).
+This is controlled by `nodefilter` parameter.
+Default rule is to distribute IPs evenly among all the controllers (`nodefilter=fair`).
+Alternative rule is `nodefilter=first-alive` where all IPs will be spawned on the first available controller (i.e. node).
+Daemon Set mode with `first-alive` rule is similar to Simple mode but with more responsive and correct fail-over.